Selene02/GCD-Course_Project-April-2015/README.md

 The goal of the course project was to to transform the original data that recorded body movements in three dimensions for six activities (walking, standing, etc) into a a smaller, tidy, dataset that included the average of the mean and standard deviations of each movement for each activity and each subject.

 There is only a single script to run for the analysis, run_analysis.R.
-A step-by-step descrition of the program is contained at the beginning of the script.
+A step-by-step descrition of the program is contained at the beginning of the script show below.
+It is also contained in a separate file.